margue/camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/job-definition/get-query-count.md

   </tr>
   <tr>
     <td>jobConfiguration</td>
-    <td>Only include job definitions which exist for the given job configuration.
-For example: for timer jobs it is the timer configuration.</td>
+    <td>Only include job definitions which exist for the given job context.
+For example: for timer jobs it is the timer context.</td>
   </tr>
   <tr>
     <td>active</td>